About

 LOSH collaborates with workers, unions, community organizations, employers, academics, students, governmental representatives, and health professionals to improve health and safety conditions for workers in Southern California.
 Initiatives include health and safety training, education for low-income, minority, and immigrant workers, public advocacy, and participation in industry-wide research relating to policy issues in California.
 Learn more.

-The Labor Studies major and minor offer UCLA undergraduates an opportunity to learn about the workplace and the social, political, and economic forces that influence it.
+The UCLA Department of Labor Studies offers a major and minor program that empowers UCLA undergraduates to learn about the workplace and the social, political, and economic forces that influence it.
+Through a unique community internship program and summer research capstone, students directly engage with labor organizations and workers, applying what they learn in real time.
 Learn more.